 Growing Beets in Containers is easy.
-This quick-growing vegetable doesn’t require much care and perfect for beginner container gardeners.
+This quick-growing vegetable doesn’t require much care and is perfect for beginner container gardeners.

 Beets are one of the fast-growing vegetables, and if you’ve grown other root vegetables like radishes or carrots, then growing beets in pots is not much different.